Cholesterol Level Test

 Blood cholesterol levels are measured with a simple blood test.
 A blood sample is taken and used to determine the amount of bad cholesterol (low-density lipoprotein, or LDL) good cholesterol (high-density lipoprotein, or HDL) and triglycerides (other fatty substances) in your blood.

-Before these tests, you may be asked not to eat for 10-12 hours before the tests including when you are asleep at night.
-This ensures that the food you have ingested is fully digested and does not affect the test.
+Before these tests, you may be asked not to eat for 10-12, this includes the time when you are asleep at night.
+This ensures that any food you have ingested is fully digested and will not affect the test.

 A newer type of test that measures non-high density lipoprotein (non-HDL) is being used more often as its thought to be more accurate in estimating cardiovascular disease risk than LDL.